oneapi-src/oneAPI-samples/DirectProgramming/DPC++/MapReduce/MonteCarloPi/README.md

 ```
 Calculating estimated value of pi...

-Running on Intel(R) Gen9
+Running on Intel(R) Gen9 HD Graphics NEO
-The estimated value of pi (N = 320000) is: 3.13855
+The estimated value of pi (N = 4096) is: 3.15137

 Computation complete.
-The processing time was 0.441394 seconds.
+The processing time was 0.446072 seconds.
 The simulation plot graph has been written to 'MonteCarloPi.bmp'
 ```